ipb-halle/MetFrag/projects/metfragcl/index.md

 </div>
 <p><p>

-However, there are several different options for more advanced scoring schemes, depending on the database.
+There are several different options for more advanced scoring schemes, depending on the database.
 Selecting ExtendedPubChem enables the inclusion of patent (PubChemNumberPatents) and reference/literature information (PubChemNumberPubMedReferences) for the retrieved candidates.
 This can be defined as follows:

 <div class="code">
   <table>